nishioka97/nishioka97.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo, Japan.
+My name is Akatsuki Nishioka (Japanese: 西岡 暁I am a Ph.D. student at Department of Mathematical Informatics, Graduate School of Information Science and Technology, The University of Tokyo, Japan.
 My research interests include topology optimization and mathematical optimization.

 Supervisor: Professor [Yoshihiro Kannno](https://www.or.mist.i.u-tokyo.ac.jp/kanno/)